ACzarto/P1_Hidden_Markov_Model_Filter/README.md

 The algorithm evaluates the state estimation performance across different noise levels by varying the noise standard deviation $\sigma_W$.

-For this implementation, we considered that the symbol $X$, originally generated at the transmitter, is contaminated with additive white Gaussian noise due to the channel, according to the model:
+For this implementation, we considered that the symbol $X \in A$, originally generated at the transmitter, is contaminated with additive white Gaussian noise due to the channel, according to the model: